-Predicted for 2018 1. pace of innovation/regulatory (tie) 2. talent 3. reputation).
+In 2013 In 2015 Predicted for 2018 1. reputation 1. regulatory 1. pace of innovation/ regulatory (tie) 2. business model 2. reputation 2. talent 3. economic trends/ competition (tie) 3. pace of innovation 3. reputation).

-See also Conduct Risk Report 2015/2016, Thomson Reuters (2016) (revealing that conduct risk, which focuses on the corporate culture and ethical behavior of employees and managers, is receiving significant board attention, as 52% of surveyed global financial services firms reported an increase in board-level focus on this risk over the past 12 months and 63% expect the cost of time and resources devoted to conduct risk issues to increase in the next year).
+See also Conduct Risk Report 2015/2016, Thomson Reuters (2016) (revealing that conduct risk, which focuses on the corporate culture and ethical behavior of employees and managers, is receiving significant board attention, as 52 percent of surveyed global financial services firms reported an increase in board-level focus on this risk over the past 12 months and 63 percent expect the cost of time and resources devoted to conduct risk issues to increase in the next year).

-- 2 2015 Report on the Current State of Enterprise Risk Oversight: Update on Trends and Opportunities, Mark Beasley, Bruce Branson and Bonnie Hancock (February 2015). - See, for example, Securities and Exchange Commission ("SEC") Regulation S-K, Item 407(h), mandating that reporting companies, in certain 3 periodic reports, disclose the extent of the board's role in the risk oversight of the company, such as how the board administers its oversight function and the effect this has on the board's leadership structure.
-In addition, see the listing requirement set forth in New York Stock Exchange ("NYSE") Section 303A.07(b)(iii)(D), requiring every audit committee to have a written charter that addresses its duties and responsibilities which, at a minimum, must include (among other items) a discussion of policies with respect to risk assessment and risk management.
+- 2016 The State of Risk Oversight: An Overview on Enterprise Risk Management Practices, Mark Beasley, Bruce Branson and Bonnie Hancock (April 2016). - 3.
+See, for example, Securities and Exchange Commission (SEC) Regulation S-K, Item 407(h), mandating that reporting companies, in certain periodic reports, disclose the extent of the board's role in the risk oversight of the company, such as how the board administers its oversight function and the effect this has on the board's leadership structure.
+In addition, see the listing requirement set forth in New York Stock Exchange (NYSE) Section 303A.07(b)(iii)(D), requiring every audit committee to have a written charter that addresses its duties and responsibilities which, at a minimum, must include (among other items) a discussion of policies with respect to risk assessment and risk management.
 Commentary to this listing requirement states: